Denellyne/Function-Benchmarker/README.md

 ## How to use

-Call setupBenchmark(TimeMeasure,FunctionName) at the start of your main function
+Call runStandardBenchmark,this function takes as argument:

-If you wish to see the calls times In-Real-Time,uncomment #define DEBUGPRINT inside benchmark.h
+    a time measure unit ;

-### Benchmarking a function
+    the Saved File Name;

-Inside your function call do,
+    the function you wish to benchmark;
-Timer->Start(), at the start,and Timer->Stop() at the end of your function
+    the function arguments.

 ## Data saved